areebamoosa/Ivory-Dials/README.md

 # ⌚ Ivory Dials

-An online e-commerce platform for showcasing timeless designs with a clean & smooth product browsing.
+An online watch store for showcasing timeless designs with a clean & smooth product browsing.

 ## About this project 🚀